TechsCode-Team/UltraPermissionsWiki/installation/troubleshooting.md

 <br>

 **`My plugin is not connecting to MySQL`**
-* If your plugin is not connecting to MySQL or is taking to long to test the connection if means that you have filled in the wrong credentials, or haven't setup your MySQL correctly on your hosting provider's end.
+* If your plugin is not connecting to MySQL or is taking to long to test the connection it means that you have filled in the wrong credentials, or haven't setup your MySQL correctly on your hosting provider's end.
 <br>

 **`Proxy isn't connected`**